 What's more, there are hiking opportunities at every stop, many of which lead you to waterfalls, beaches, and colourful rock formations in granite.
 For diving enthusiasts, there are many shipwrecks in cold, but clear, waters.
 And of course, fishing is everywhere.
 For those in search of local festivals, markets or special fairs, you’ll have no problem finding those, either.

-Making your way
+Making your way in the north channel

 You can cruise the North Channel east to west, west to east, or round-trip, depending on your departure point and available time.
 Many of the boaters who cruise the 30,000 Islands along the eastern shore of Georgian Bay each summer decide to head a little further north, in order to include the North Channel in their holiday plans.
 This makes the town of Killarney your starting point.